ictvoip/ictvoip-docs/docs/source/admin/servers.rst

 ############################

 |
-Server Name could be the FQDN of your hosted FusionPBX
+Server Name [Just text] could be the FQDN of your hosted FusionPBX.
 ::

- Name: waterloo12.ictvoip.ca - FusionPBX
+ Name: waterloo3.ictvoip.ca - FusionPBX v5.1.1
 |
-Hostname needs to be the FQDN of your hosted FusionPBX
+Hostname must be the FQDN of your hosted FusionPBX with active SSL certificate.
 ::

- Hostname: waterloo7.ictvoip.ca
+ Hostname: waterloo3.ictvoip.ca

 |
 IP Address can be the local IP or public